Cooper-Softdev/reading-notes/README.md

   [I'm Cooper](https://github.com/Cooper-Softdev), an air traffic controller with the FAA.
 I started as a controller in the Army, and I've been with the FAA for almost 7 years now.
 I've got a plethora of hobbies, music and guitar, mountaing biking, sport bikes, photography, and [dog mushing](https://imgur.com/a/bpJ8ZgA) to keep this list short.

+  This page should just showcase things I've learned so far, and serves as a reference for myself to return back and refresh my memory.

 ## Table of Contents

 ### Code 102 Reading Notes